- Public Art

 Artistic Focus ~ project grants that demonstrate high artistic quality, innovation, creativity in programming and artist selection, and demonstrated ability by the artist or organization.

-Community Participation ~ project grants that support cultural and arts programs and services that involve direct community participation.
+Community Participation & Access ~ project grants that support cultural and arts programs and services that involve direct community participation.
 The project should impact a variety of citizens in the RACC service area by helping to provide them with a greater sense of self, family, community and place.